30-Year-Old Quarterback – Baltimore Ravens

 Agreed to a new six-year contract with the Ravens in March of 2013 worth $120.6 million, with $29 million guaranteed.

-Flacco completed 21-of-50 passes for 195 yards, with two touchdowns and three interceptions during Sunday's loss to the Texans.
+Flacco completed 28 of 45 passes for 292 yards, four touchdowns and two interceptions in Saturday's 35-31 playoff loss to the Patriots.

 To instantly reveal our fantasy analysis of every player – including Joe Flacco – simply subscribe now.